nelab-utokyo/beatsync/electrophysiology/functions/README.md

 the code for tune curve analysis.
 The variable about Spike latency is saved.
-Paralell function is recommended to use.
+Parallel function is recommended to use.

 # CF_latency.m